Financial and corporate law

 The Proceeds of Crime Act 2002 creates far-reaching powers to restrain and confiscate money and other assets believed to represent the proceeds of criminal activity – while other legislation contains similar powers.

-Our team has the experience to deal with every aspect of criminal confiscation proceedings, including either search and seizure orders or restraint and receivership applications.
+Our barristers has the experience to deal with every aspect of criminal confiscation proceedings, including either search and seizure orders or restraint and receivership applications.
 We act on behalf of prosecuting agencies exercising those powers, as well as persons subject to them.

 Without a criminal conviction, agencies may still seek to recover money by commencing civil recovery proceedings in the High Court.
-Our practitioners can commence and defend such applications for recovery; deal with any ancillary applications for freezing orders; or deal with the appointment of interim receivers, to preserve funds for recovery at the end of proceedings.
+Our barristers can commence and defend such applications for recovery; deal with any ancillary applications for freezing orders; or deal with the appointment of interim receivers, to preserve funds for recovery at the end of proceedings.

 We can also act for third parties affected by confiscation or recovery proceedings – from the family members of defendants, to victims of crime who may have a prior claim to be recompensed.